VitorHugoAntunes/OmniStack11/README.md

 };
 ```

-Import the unique ID of the NGO and the connection to the database.
+Import the unique ID of the NGO and the connection to the database.<br/>
-Exports the function that returns the creation of the NGOs.
+Exports the function that returns the creation of the NGOs.<br/>
-Async is used to wait for the connection with the NGO table and thus return all data.
+Async is used to wait for the connection with the NGO table and thus return all data.<br/>
 Then, async is used to wait for the connection to the table to insert the data "id, name, email, whatsapp, city and uf", and finally to return the ID.

 ### IncidentController